cazamedia/cazamedia/README.md

   + I anticipate Redis Inc's days are numbered as the announcement from the Linux Foundation was essentially a death knell for the company: there's no going back!
 + *Proof-of-Concept* work can be incredibly beneficial when embarking on a new project.
 Care must be taken, however, that the ***POC*** is just that - a *Proof Of Concept* - and not the final product!
   + Oft times, management will try to force you to put a *POC* into production.
 Try to avoid this at all costs - unless, of course, you got it in one.
 In that case, *well done you!*😄
+     + If, however, you are a mere mortal like most of us, consider this: you're *POC* might be a *POS* that you'll be supporting in ***perpetuity***!
+Factor that in to your thought processes.

 <!--
 **cazamedia/cazamedia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.